chophilip21/CycleGAN-I2I-weather-transformation/README.md

 # Docker images

 There are a lot of components.
-Best way to deal with dependencies is to use docker.
+Best way to deal with dependencies is to use Pytorch docker with `Dali` and `apex` preinstalled.

 ```bash